Who We Are

 Late October 2020 I founded a community lead initiative called Kuching Food Aid with the simple mission of using social media to show the food insecurity and the living conditions as well as the daily struggles of the poor in Kuching.
 My plan was to be as transparent as possible in sharing the stories of the families I encountered and encouraging people to share and help with basic food essentials to those who really needed the help.
 I was not politically motivated, I wasn’t concerned about race or gender, nor if they were legal or illegal citizens.
 The mission was to help as many people who didn’t fall into our governments criteria for Food Assistance.

 Social media was an incredible platform for not only showing what I saw on the ground but also as a way for families to connect and share their stories.
 It was also a way for volunteers to connect and share the locations of hundreds who needed help, they came from various NGOs and charities who just simply lost their funding due to the pandemic.
 They needed financial help and I was in a position to use a free digital platform to encourage many in relatively comfortable social economical backgrounds to dig deep and buy aid directly from local supermarkets.
-What makes KFA different is that we have partnered with local supermarkets to stock and pack our aid.
-It means that even in our never ending lockdowns aid can be packed.
+What makes KFA different is that we have partnered with local supermarkets to pack our aid.
+It means when we have planned missions were are able to connect donors funds to purchase aid quickly.
 Donors love the transparencies and volunteers love that they can have access to aid fast.

-To date over 15,000 donors have bought aid directly and families in Bintulu, Sibu, Miri, Bintangor and Mukah as well as Kuching have benefited from Kuching Food Aid.
+To date over tens of thousands of donors have bought aid directly and families in Bintulu, Sibu, Miri, Bintangor and Mukah as well as Kuching have benefited from Kuching Food Aid.

-Volunteers who risk being exposed to COVID when delivering aid always thank us for your generosity.
-The way we fundraise and help the poor during this pandemic has had to shift.
-We have had to adapt.
+Volunteers who give their time delivering aid always thank us for your generosity.
+The way we fundraise and help those in need in our community has shifted.
+We have adapted to embrace social connections for good.
 I hope that by knowing that we exist you feel empowered to help from the comfort of your home.
-That you know that no matter where you are in the world, you can make a difference to a family who has lost the ability to earn a living.
+That you know that no matter where you are in the world, you can make a difference to a family who has lost the ability to earn enough to survive.
 No one wants a hand out, but for those who are brave enough to come forward we try our very best to listen and help.
 The aid is never enough and sadly for the ones we do make it too, there are hundreds we don’t.

 Our Volunteers

 Our volunteers are made up of community volunteers, former social workers, retired nurses and local NGOs.
 Volunteers from grassroots communities flag urgent cases, villages and longhouses in need to KFA.
 They also sacrifice their time and resources to sort, pack and deliver aid to communities that are sometimes located 3-4 hours from local towns and supermarkets.
-Volunteers put aside their own comfort and safety at times to deliver aid to areas under lockdown.
-This network is a powerful testimony to the compassion and solidarity that has arisen out of the devastation and hardships of the COVID-19 pandemic.
-It is a powerful symbol of the humanity, beauty and resilience of our Sarawakian communities.
+Volunteers put aside their own comfort and safety at times to deliver aid.
 All volunteers give their time for free and pay for all travel expenses.
 100% of your donations goes towards food aid only.
 There is zero administrative cost.

 Buy Food Aid Directly from a Supermarket